tilt-dev/company/product-development/README.md

 ## Workflow
-We have a process for figuring out what to build, when to build, and how to build.
-We strive for simplicity and transparency (this document) to help teams maximize collabortion and innovation speed.
-The process is lightweight, affording teams the room to work independently and with customers directly.
-Teams have ownership of solving business problems and thus have the responsibility of achieving positive business outcomes.
+We have a lightweight product develoment workflow that empowers teams to solve business problems, working directly with customers, and be accountable for achieving positive business outcomes.

 <img src="images/workflow.png" height="300" />